dpotecha/dpotecha.github.io/README.md

 ## Features

 ### Editing Tasks
 You also able to edit existed Tasks.
-To do that just click the **"..."** button on the bottom left of the Task Card.
+To do that just click the **"..."** button on the bottom right of the Task Card.
 In menu that will be opened choose the **"Edit"** option and change any Task info you need.
 Then just click **"Save"** button.

 ### Deleting Tasks
 To delete a Task you should open a task menu clicking the **"..."** button and choose **"Delete"** option.
 Task will be removed immidiatly from the page.